sebawita/KinveyChat/Tutorial/tutorial-05-reactions.md

 #### Backend - Cloud Function: GetAvailableCars

-The backend provides you with a cloud function called `GetAvailableCars`, which expects you to provide a `city` and in response it returns a simplified list of available cars.
+The backend provides you with a cloud function called `GetAvailableCars`, which expects you to provide a `city` and in response, it returns a simplified list of available cars.

 > Note, this cloud function is very basic and always returns, the same cars for these cities:
 >